 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) Even these ones here now should explain what their council found me guilty of,

-OET-LVOr let_ these themselves _say, what they_found wrong, having_stood of_me before the council,
+OET-LV Or let_ these themselves _say, what they_found wrong, having_stood of_me before the council,

-SR-GNT αὐτοὶ οὗτοι εἰπάτωσαν, τί εὗρον ἀδίκημα, στάντος μου ἐπὶ τοῦ Συνεδρίου,
+SR-GNT Ἢ αὐτοὶ οὗτοι εἰπάτωσαν, τί εὗρον ἀδίκημα, στάντος μου ἐπὶ τοῦ Συνεδρίου, ‡

 (Aʸ autoi houtoi eipatōsan, ti heuron adikaʸma, stantos mou epi tou Sunedriou,)

-Key: yellow:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor.
+Key: khaki:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).